-This course is aimed at current senior art students who are interested in further developing their creativity, art skills, thinking skills and personal selves in a course which focuses on drawing, painting, and related areas of contemporary art practice.

-Students who have not yet studied art to senior level may have developed art skills via other means, that could provide an adequate foundation for entry into this course.
-Please see Mrs Moore-Allen to discuss and inquire.
+This course is ideal for senior students currently studying art who are interested in further developing their creativity, painting and thinking skills .
+This course focuses on drawing, painting, and related areas of contemporary art practice.
+Students who have not yet studied art at senior level may have developed skills via other means, that could provide an adequate foundation for entry into this course.
+Please see the HOD Art to discuss and inquire about entry.

 This course specialises in painting.
-Students will explore and extend their skills in a variety of painting media, including watercolour, mixed media, gouache, acrylic and oils.
+Students will explore and extend their skills in a variety of painting media, including water colour, mixed media, gouache, open acrylics, oil paints, spray paints, paint pens, dyes, high flow acrylics.
 Digital painting and other approaches to contemporary art making, aligned with established practice can also be a focus.

 There are many exciting ideas, processes, materials and techniques that open up to be explored at this level of specialisation.
-Students who already have strong skills in a particular painting media will have the opportunity to extend those skills in other media if they want to.
+Students who already have strong skills in a particular painting media will have the opportunity to extend those skills into other media if they want to.
 Level 3 Painting will support all students to take risks, extend and learn new skills, sharing knowledge together.

 This is an active class of making work.
-Students will extend themselves as artists art by developing a strong art journal practice.
-Each student will select a rich idea to investigate and outwork in sequences of drawing and paintings.
+There is no set theme of study in Year 13 Painting.
+Each student will personally select an idea to explore and outwork in sequences of drawing and paintings.
 You will refine techniques and ideas over the course of the year.
 You will learn how to research your idea, deepen and expand your thinking and personal expression as you are guided through each phase of learning.
-Your learning and achievement is advanced by by presentations about visual ideas and artists' work from the past and present, and also by engaging in teacher and peer critique.
+Students will extend themselves as artists by developing a strong art journal practice.
+Your learning and achievement is advanced by by learning about visual ideas and artists' work from the past and present, and also by engaging in teacher and peer critique.
 Students will learn to support others in the class to develop and extend their ideas.

-This course enables senior art ākonga (students) to evolve their individual approach to art-making in a way that supports and empowers personal creative expression.
-Drawing and painting sequences are used to generate, analyse, clarify and regenerate ideas.
-Using a study of artists' works, ākonga will be able to extend ideas and produce new work using conventions appropriate to the painting media being used.
+This course enables ākonga (students) to evolve their individual approach to art-making in a way that supports and empowers personal creative expression.
+You will make drawing and painting sequences that generate, analyse, clarify and regenerate ideas.
+You will study artists' works in order to extend ideas and produce new work using conventions appropriate to painting.
+The course structure is designed to promote independent work habits and develop knowledge and skills appropriate to your own personal painting style, theme and interests.

 Visual Art equips ākonga with transferable skills that can be used in a wide range of tertiary courses and careers, whilst studying a subject that inspires and excites.
-This course will develop skills such as:

-• communication, critical and creative thinking, problem-solving, the ability to research and analyse, adaptability, dexterity, patience, attention to detail, independence, and innovation.
+This course will develop skills such as: communication, critical and creative thinking, problem-solving, the ability to research and analyse, adaptability, dexterity, patience, attention to detail, independence, and innovation.